str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 (If your version of git does not support recurse clone, then clone without the option and run `git submodule init` and `git submodule update`).

-If you run across certificate authentication issues during the clone, set the git SSL Verify option to false: `git config --global http.sslVerify false`.
+If you run across any certificate authentication issues during the clone, set the git SSL Verify option to false: `git config --global http.sslVerify false`.

 ## Python Dependencies